2022 Masonry Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-A high school diploma or equivalent is the most common level of education achieved by those in careers related to masonry, with approximately 43.3% of workers getting one.
+An associate degree is the most common level of education achieved by those in careers related to masonry, with approximately 0.9% of workers getting one.
 Find out other typical degree levels for masonry workers below.

 |Level of Education||Percentage of Workers|

 |Less than a High School Diploma||25.3%|